 Tigerair, established in 2004, comprises several airlines - Tigerair Singapore, Tigerair Mandala (Indonesia), Tigerair Philippines and Tigerair Australia.
 The group's network consists of over 50 destinations in 14 countries in the Asia-Pacific region.
 The Tigerair group currently operates a fleet of 48 Airbus aircraft in the A320 family, with an average age of approximately three years.
 Tigerair Taiwan, a subsidiary of Tiger Airways, is also planned.

-The Airbus A320 family collected orders for approximately 10.200 units, of which 6.000 were delivered.
-The Airbus A320neo version will enter service in 2015 and includes new engines and “Sharklet”, wing-tip endings, and together they promise up to 15% fuel economy.
+The Airbus A320 family of orders collected orders for approximately 10.200 units, of which 6.000 were delivered.
+The Airbus A320neo version will enter service in 2015 and includes new engines and "Sharklet", the endings at the tips of the wings, and together they promise up to 15% fuel savings.
 At the end of February 2014, firm orders for the A320neo totaled 2667 units from 50 customers worldwide.